fnv234/61040-frontend/API_SPEC.md

-# API Specification: Matcha Tracker Backend
+# API Specification: matchamatch Backend

-This document describes the REST API for the Matcha Tracker backend, which consists of four concepts: ExperienceLog, PlaceDirectory, UserDirectory, and RecommendationEngine.
+This document describes the REST API for the matchamatch backend, which consists of four concepts: ExperienceLog, PlaceDirectory, UserDirectory, and RecommendationEngine.

 **Base URL:** `http://localhost:8000/api`